python/cpython/Doc/c-api/function.rst

 .. c:function:: PyObject* PyFunction_GetModule(PyObject *op)

-   Return the *__module__* attribute of the function object *op*.
+   Return a :term:`borrowed reference` to the *__module__* attribute of the function object *op*.
+It can be *NULL*.

    This is normally a string containing the module name, but can be set to any other object by Python code.

 .. c:function:: PyObject* PyFunction_GetDefaults(PyObject *op)